jdavis36/On_Shell_Analysis/README.md

 cmsenv
 cd -

--- You are now ready to perform the OnShellAnalysis if you do not want to install MELA --
+--You are now ready to perform the OnShellAnalysis if you do not want to install MELA--
 Note: MELA installation update is needed for lxplus upgrade to el9

 If you want to learn how to configure and run an analysis (with examples)